GoogleCloudDataproc/initialization-actions/hive-llap/README.md

 ## Important notes

-* This initialization action will only work with Debian and ubuntu dataproc 2.x + images.
+* This initialization action will only work with Debian and Ubuntu Dataproc 2.0+ images.
 * Clusters must be deployed with the zookeeper optional component selected
 * This initialization action doesn't support single node deployments
 * This initialization action supports HA and non-HA depolyments